 Andermatt is located in a very mountainous Uri canton and you can actually visit many more places there, have a look at the list here: Top places in Uri canton.

-But I suggest to visit at least one, or if you are fast two or even three mountain passes.
+But I suggest visiting at least one, or if you are fast two or even three mountain passes.
 Driving through mountain passes is the ultimate fun alpine drive you can get.

 Furka Pass is probably the most famous mountain pass in Switzerland as even James Bond has visited it in one of the movies and as well you can find one of the most iconic Swiss hotels there: Belvedere Hotel.
 As well in Furka Pass, you can visit a shrinking (unfortunately) glacier.